Rew-Son/Modify-Attribute/README.md

 3. Connect to the database, choose authentication type, and provide necessary details.
 4. Perform actions like parsing tables, filling attributes, and saving the table.

-## Contributing
-Contributions are welcome!
-If you find any issues or have suggestions, please open an issue or submit a pull request.